pawsen/pyvib_old/docs/index.rst

 pyvib
 =================================

-Pyvib is a python program for analysing nonlinear vibrations and estimating(and simulating) models from measured data.
+Pyvib is a python program for analyzing nonlinear vibrations and estimating(and simulating) models from measured data.

 The highlights are